trnigg/social-net-api/README.md

 ## Roadmap / Known Bugs

-Curently, there are no known bugs or [issues](https://github.com/trnigg/social-net-api/issues).
+Currently, there are no known bugs or [issues](https://github.com/trnigg/social-net-api/issues).

 With more dev time in the future, there are a few additions required to the API/db-model before it can be used for something like a social-media site.
 These include:

 - Password fields for users and password hashing.
-- An improved system for adding friends bilaterelly, potentially uusing a "pending_friends" field or similiar.
+- An improved system for adding friends bilaterally, potentially using a "pending_friends" field or similar.
 - More validations and data-checks - for example, a user should ideally only be able to add a friends that the API/db recognises as a registered/valid user.

 ## License / Credits